 The annual meeting of The Association is held each fall, and a joint meeting with the student members of Wisconsin Union Directorate is always part of the program.

-The trustees and associate trustees of The Wisconsin Union Association are committed to being stewards of the Wisconsin Union’s heritage and ideals while encouraging positive change, innovation, growth, and financial support in a manner that is responsive to and supportive of the needs of the Wisconsin Union and its constituencies: students, faculty, staff, alumni, and friends.
+The trustees of The Wisconsin Union Association are committed to being stewards of the Wisconsin Union’s heritage and ideals while encouraging positive change, innovation, growth, and financial support in a manner that is responsive to and supportive of the needs of the Wisconsin Union and its constituencies: students, faculty, staff, alumni, and friends.

 The Association receives its funds from gifts and grants from individuals and organizations along with lifetime membership fees.
 The majority of resources are used for physical improvements to both Memorial Union and Union South.